Best Mattresses for Heavy People UK (20+ Stone) – Expert Guide 2026

 Information banner for 95-104 kg Range

-• 104 - 136 kg (16.5 - 21.5 stone): Transitional range where mattress selection becomes more critical for the heavy people in this weight range
+• 16.5-21.5 stone (104-136 kg): Transitional range where mattress selection becomes more critical for the heavy people in this weight range

 Educational Banner for 104-136 kg Weight Range for Mattresses

-• 136+ kg (21.5+ stone): Heavy people definitely require the mattresses specifically designed for this body weight
+• 21.5+ stone (136+ kg): Heavy people definitely require the mattresses specifically designed for this body weight

 Educational Banner for 136+ kg Weight Range for Mattresses

-This threshold exists because most standard mattresses are designed and tested with average weights in mind (typically 68 - 91 kg).
-Beyond 95 or 104 kg, several issues as given below commonly arise:
+Not everyone over 15–16 stone needs a heavy-duty mattress; weight, sleeping style, and mattress thickness all influence what qualifies as heavy sleeper support.
+This threshold exists because most standard mattresses are designed and tested with average weights in mind (typically 68-91 kg / 11-14 stone).
+Beyond 95 or 104 kg (15 or 16 stone), several issues as given below commonly arise:

 • Excessive sinking into softer comfort layers